paulolvsn/retroflix/README.md

 * edit some content from the films in the database:
 ![Manage films](images/managefilms.jpg)

-* search new films to be added to the database:
+* search new films to be added to the database (thanks to [The movie database API](https://developers.themoviedb.org/3)):
 ![Add films](images/addfilms.jpg)

 * add users or change users info: